Lecture Series

 Lectures are $10 each.
 You can purchase lectures individually or choose one of our flexible bundle options:

-- Choose any five lectures during the summer series for $40
+- Choose any five lectures for $40

 Lecture Format